HOME SEARCH ALL TOPICS

 Washing the ceiling before painting and why this was necessary

-Ceilings had to be washed before applying the whitewash.
-This was because old whitewash tended to flake off and the flakes had to be removed before fresh whitewash was applied.
+Ceilings had to be washed before applying the whitewash because old whitewash tended to flake off, and the flakes had to be removed before fresh whitewash was applied.
 This was the job of the man of the house because it needed strength and endurance.

 Just imagine how the man had to contort his body to do this.
 It necessarily meant standing on a tall chair or a step ladder and rubbing forcefully where he could reach at arm's length, keeping his arm above his head.
 Then when one small area of ceiling had been washed, he had to come down and move the chair or step ladder to repeat the process on another small area of ceiling.
-There was no way to stop the dirty water running down his arm.
+There was no way to stop the dirty water running down his arm or the flakes going into his hair.

 The painting process